SE-UP/RSE-UP/_sources/chapters/intro_version_control.md

 # Using Git at the Command Line

 To show how Git works, we will apply it to the Zipf's Law project.
-Our project directory should currently include:
 We'll be working with `zipf` project (found [here](https://gitup.uni-potsdam.de/se-up/rse_course/rse_course_materials/labs/lab_02)), which should contain the following files:

 **Use the instructions below as guideline rather than a 1:1 copy paste exercise**